Enough-Software/enough_mail_app/README.md

 * Mail management: delete, mark as read/unread
 * Unsubscribe from newslettters easily
 * View attachments - images only at this stage
-* Compose messages: compose text messages
+* Compose messages: compose plain text messages and reply to plain text messages
 * Swipe right to left to delete
 * Swipe left to right to mark as read/unread
 * Optionally you can block external images when viewing mails
 * You can specify aliases and check for + alias support by your mail provider
 * Swipe left or right in the message details to view the next/previous message
 * Experimental 'stack' display of messages
+* Share received attachments to other apps
+* Share files to Maily (Android only so far)

 ## Miss a feature or found a bug?